Absence Seizure -

 A seizure is a disruption in the normal pattern of electrical impulses in the brain.
 This can cause changes in sensation, awareness, and behaviour, or sometimes convulsions, muscle spasms or loss of consciousness, depending on where the seizure starts and spreads in the brain.

-self talk -
+Self talk -

-Talking to yourself either aloud or silently.
+Talking to yourself either aloud or silently in your head.

-side effects -
+Side effects -

-Any effect of a drug that happens in addition to the main effect.
+Any unwanted effect of a drug that happens in addition to the main effect.
 Sometimes these side effects are unpleasant or dangerous.

 Simple partial seizure -